Israelis are Ready for Another Narrative

 FOTO: Philippe Bellaïche

-Documentary film Advocate (2019.) by Rachel Leah Jones and Philippe Bellaïche is a winner of the Movies that Matter prize on this year’s edition of the documentary film festival ZagrebDox.
+Documentary film Advocate (2019.) by Rachel Leah Jones and Philippe Bellaïche is the winner of the Movies that Matter prize on this year’s edition of the documentary film festival ZagrebDox.
 The film depicts the life and work of Israeli lawyer Lea Tsemel who, in her fifty-year career, specialized in defending Palestinian political prisoners.
 Since its first screenings at film festivals around the world in 2019, the film has received positive reactions, but also generated heated debate, while also entering the final selection for the Oscar award nominations.

 We spoke to Jones and Bellaïche about their directorial process and decisions, the position of contemporary documentary filmmakers in Israel and funding possibilities available to Israeli and Palestinian directors.